ZahraMertens/Team-Profile-Gen/README.md

 ## Mock-Up

-🎥 The video shows the usage of the code in the terminal to generate a new Readme File:
+🎥 The video shows the usage of the code in the terminal to generate a new Team Profile html page:

 ![Code-Demo](./GIFfolder/prompt.gif)